I come from a long tradition of sewing.

 Instead of laying out and cutting the pattern pieces in an hour as had been my habit, I let that task drift over a few days (OK, I admit that that’s always been my least favorite part of sewing, so part of that was procrastination!).
 I took my time measuring, altering the pattern, hand-sewing tailor’s tacks, and other preliminary tasks, and just last night, finally sat down at the machine to begin putting the dress together.
 Pinning, sewing, trimming threads and excess fabric, slowly and carefully pressing open the seams.
 Suddenly and belatedly, I realized just how contemplative and relaxing an activity sewing can be.

-I feel like I’ve come full-circle, joining up with my mom and grandmother in an exercise that I now know brought them not only pride in a job well done, but an opportunity for enjoyment, diversion, and meditation during their normally harried days.
+I feel like I’ve come full-circle, joining up with my mom, grandmother and great-grandmother in an exercise that I now know brought them not only pride in a job well done, but an opportunity for enjoyment, diversion, and meditation during their normally harried days.
 My niece Maeve is currently interested in learning how to sew, and I hope I manage to pass on not only the skills, but an appreciation for the tradition and the work that many generations of women – and some men! – have brought to sewing.

 PS: For anyone who might think that I’m just making up memories of some of my outfits, there’s no artistic license taken there.
 I could actually describe to you, in exhaustive detail, things that I wore even back to my first day of kindergarten!
 Believe it or not, I’m not at all what you’d call a clothes horse (and many of those years were spent in Catholic school uniforms), but I have a weird memory for details.
 My sister Pegeen thinks this is wildly funny, and one birthday years ago, she presented me with a wonderful little book that has since become a Broadway show.
 “Love, Loss, and What I Wore” is the title – I haven’t seen the show (I’d love to!), but I highly recommend the book.
 Even if you don’t have quite the memory of clothes that I do, it’s a really fun little read!